 Founded in November 1984 by Alan Miller and Bob Whitehead, who both previously had co-founded Activision in October 1979, alongside David Crane, Jim Levy, and Richard Muchmore.

-Accolade developed and published a large array of games for the most popular home computers of the 80’s (and consoles), titles like Test Drive and Hard Ball, both which ended up as two of Accolades longest running franchises.
+Accolade developed and published a large array of games for the most popular home computers of the ’80s (and consoles), titles like Test Drive and Hard Ball, both of which ended up as two of Accolade’s longest-running franchises.

-By the mid-90s most of Accolade’s published games was developed by third-party developers, sales we declining and many of the published titles were perceived to be indistinguishing and lacking polish.
+By the mid-90s most of Accolade’s published games were developed by third-party developers, sales we declining and many of the published titles were perceived to be in distinguishing and lacking polish.

-One franchise which saw a huge success in the later part of the 90’s was Test Drive, with Test Drive 4,5 and 6 seeing sales in the millions.
-In 1999 Accolade was bought by Infogrames which name later was changed to Atari, the same name of the company both founders worked at, before founding Activision in the late 70’s.
+One franchise that saw a huge success in the latter part of the ’90s was Test Drive, with Test Drive 4,5, and 6 seeing sales in the millions.
+In 1999 Accolade was bought by Infogrames which name later was changed to Atari, the same name of the company both founders worked at, before founding Activision in the late ’70s.

-Les Manley in Search for the King had some really bad design decision, crazy puzzles and a text parser that showed absolutely no mercy but nonetheless it was quite fun at places – and really challenging.
+Les Manley in Search for the King had some really bad design decisions, crazy puzzles, and a text parser that showed absolutely no mercy but nonetheless, it was quite fun at places – and really challenging.